 In order to access any one of the five registered online casinos you’ll need to sign up in-person at the venue, but that’s the only difference compared to the previously mentioned states.
 There are no plans to legalize online poker or online casino betting anytime soon.

 Overall, Iowa is one of the more interesting states to legalize online sports betting.
-The history of gambling in the state includes a church picnic, a Catholic priest and an overzealous State Attorney General.
+The history of gambling in the state includes a church picnic, a Catholic priest, and an overzealous State Attorney General.

 In 1971, a church picnic, which had been held annually for over 40 years, was raided by law enforcement at the Attorney General's direction.
 The 8,000 attendees were sent home and Father Carl Ruhland was arrested for operating an illegal gambling operation.
-The picnic would offer small card games, a wheel of fortune and bingo as fundraisers for the church.
+The picnic would offer small card games, a wheel of fortune, and bingo as fundraisers for the church.

 The public outcry was immense.
 Within a year, the Iowa Legislature passed a resolution to repeal the state's ban on gambling.

 On May 13th, 2019, SF 617 was passed and signed by Governor Kim Reynolds.
 This made Iowa the 11th state to legalize sports betting.
-The same rules apply as most other states.
+The same rules apply to most other states.
 Players must be 21 and make all wagers within the boundaries of the state lines.